Visit New South Wales and take in the beautiful, diverse and Halal-friendly capital of Sydney.

 Sydney is the capital of New South Wales, a welcoming multi-cultural hub with plenty of delicious Halal dining options.
 It has beaches in the east, mountains in the west and a famous harbour at its heart.
 Often described as Australia’s most glamorous city, Sydney offers waterside attractions, fine dining and great shopping.

 Start your journey with a guided Sydney Harbour cruise from Circular Quay where you’ll get the very best views of the Harbour Bridge, the Sydney Opera House, as well as historic coves and islands.
 Back at the Quay, you can get a completely different perspective by wandering through the lively harbour front with its buskers, shops and cafés.
 A Halal snack is never far away, try Neptune Place at the Quay.

 Even though you’re in the epicentre of Sydney, there’s plenty of green space to enjoy.
-You can walk east for the Royal Botanic Gardens, where the Botanic Gardens Restaurant offers options for Halal diners; or take a public ferry to Taronga Zoo, one of the world’s most picturesque zoos where you can hand-feed a kangaroo and have your photo taken with a koala.
+You can walk east for the Royal Botanic Gardens, where the Botanic Gardens Restaurant offers options for Halal diners; or take a public ferry to Taronga Zoo Sydney, one of the world’s most picturesque zoos where you can hand-feed a kangaroo and have your photo taken with a koala.

 Just a short walk from Circular Quay is Darling Harbour where you’ll find museums, restaurants and a fireworks display on most Saturday nights.

 To enjoy Sydney’s sun and surf, take a 30-minute train ride to Australia’s famous Bondi Beach where you can enjoy swimming, take a surfing lesson, or visit one of the many restaurants or cafes nearby.
 Alternatively just under six kilometres south along a coastal path is Coogee Beach, great for snorkelling and home to McIver’s Baths, an ocean pool reserved for women only.